Sloth (Fullmetal Alchemist: Brotherhood)

 Powers and abilities

 Sloth was a Homunculus (人造人間ホムンクルス, Homunkurusu, Latin for "Little Human", Japanese for "Artificial Human") who was born from Father and was a representation of his creator's ego.
 Within his body contained a tempest of souls that were composed of the Philosophers Stone (賢者の石, Kenja no Ishi).
 It was responsible for granting him enhanced strength, speed, reflexes, stamina, and near-limitless regenerative abilities.
+Sloth was a Homunculus created by Father, and his physiology granted him overwhelming physical power and durability far beyond human limits.
+He was capable of breaking through fortress walls with his bare hands, lifting and hurling massive objects effortlessly, and enduring concentrated cannon fire without sustaining serious damage.
+His immense size and strength made him the most physically imposing of the Homunculi, and his regenerative abilities allowed him to recover from wounds that would kill any mortal opponent.
+His nature as a Homunculus meant that he carried the Philosopher’s Stone within his body, enabling him to survive otherwise fatal attacks as long as the stone’s energy remained intact.

-In combat, Sloth uses his fists and the chains on his wrists coupled with his astonishing physical strength.
-He is more than capable of crushing and tearing through solid rock and steel with his bare hands and can easily crush a human body with accidental ease.
-Sloth's hide is also extremely tough, being capable of resisting bullets and merely being staggered by a rocket launcher - however it has weak points: such as on the top of his head and the inside of his body.
+His durability, bolstered by regeneration, allowed him to continue fighting long after sustaining crippling injuries, making him one of the most enduring foe.
+Sloth's hide was also extremely tough, being capable of resisting bullets and merely being staggered by a rocket launcher - however it has weak points: such as on the top of his head and the inside of his body.
 Nothing short of tank or artillery fire could pierce it from a distance.
 In his most devastating attack, he hurls himself towards his foes at incredible speed.
-In fact, his speed is so formidable, he appears to have no means of controlling his momentum and is thus incapable of stopping himself without crashing into something.
+In fact, his speed is so formidable, he appears to have no means of controlling his momentum and was thus incapable of stopping himself without crashing into something.
 He claims to be the fastest Homunculus, which is fitting, as the sin of Sloth signifies a wasting of one's potential.

 Despite his slow pondering nature, Sloth when he actually used his powers was the fastest of the homunculi.
 He was able to go through rapid bursts of speed where he only appeared as a blur.
 However, he has little control over his trajectory which meant he coukd miss his targets frequently.

+Ultimately, Sloth’s greatest flaw was embedded within his nature: his lethargy and lack of independent drive.
+Though he was the strongest Homunculus in terms of raw physicality, his mindlessness and subservience to Father’s orders prevented him from using his power strategically.
+Unlike Wrath or Envy, he did not scheme or manipulate; unlike Lust or Greed, he did not pursue personal desires.
+Instead, he embodied the deadly irony of his name: a creature of infinite strength crippled by eternal idleness, undone by his exhaustion in battle and the combined strength of humanity’s determination.
 Sloth is also extremely clumsy and easily fooled.
 While incredibly fast, he lacks proper coordination needed to fully utilize such abilities, and thus tends to have a very poor aim as well.
 He is very slow-witted and apathetic, resulting in opponents getting the better of him simply by outpacing him.
 His sluggish nature may also explain his low intelligence, as in his last moments he claims that thinking 'takes too much effort'.

 Notes